Most creators and small businesses can’t afford to hire specialists for every marketing channel they use.

-HubSpot is also really well designed, but there’s so much…stuff.
+HubSpot is also really well designed, and like ConvertKit, it’s very intuitive.
+But there’s so much more…stuff.

 Even though the user interface is clean and easy to use once you get used to it, the incredible number of features can be overwhelming if you’re a beginner.
+Without a doubt, there is more of a learning curve that comes with HubSpot.
 Expect to spend a few hours poking around to find everything and reading documentation guides.

 You shouldn’t have any deliverability problems with either of these tools.

 ConvertKit sends over a billion messages per month and internally says they have a delivery rate of well over 99%.
 This seems to only factor in bounced emails, not those that end up in the junk box.

 HubSpot doesn’t release any internal deliverability metrics, so we can turn to EmailToolTester’s deliverability testing to compare the two platforms.